30. User Defined Approach¶

 Right click into the map, flight plan table or airport search result

 Create Approach for Airport and use as Destination or

 Create Approach for Airport and insert into Flight Plan.
 The

 available options depend on whether the airport is already part of the

 - Dialog header: Shows airport name and its ICAO ident as well as field elevation.

 Runways: List of available runways for the airport.
 Shows runway name, length, width, magnetic heading, surface and lighting status.

 Entry distance to runway threshold: Distance from the initial fix to the runway.
-Default is 3 nautical miles.
+Default is 3 NM.

 Entry altitude above runway: Altitude of the initial fix above runway elevation.
-Default is 1000 feet.
+Default is 1,000 ft.